 The first plantings took place in 1969, Reichensteiner going in first, with Huxelrebe and Müller-Thurgau the following year.
 The first vintage of wine was made in 1971.
 This amounted to just 18 bottles, made by hand in Mrs Greenwood’s kitchen.
 The ’70s saw the vineyard’s first awards and the introduction of son, Piers Greenwood, who took the winemaking focus to a whole new level.
 He also discovered the Bacchus grape’s potential in 1976.
 This development went on to cement New Hall’s long term significance to the industry.
-It’s clear that New Hall and Essex’s adoption of Bacchus have played an enormous role in making it the grape of choice for most still English wine producers.
+It’s clear that New Hall and Essex’s adoption of Bacchus have played an enormous role in making it the grape of choice for most producers of English still wines.

 More recently, Piers retired in 2015, when the third generation of the family, led by brother-in-law, Chris, and his daughter, Becki Trembath, took over.
 This period has seen continued investment and expansion, seeing the winery grow to a capacity of 250,000 bottles per year, and extensive new plantings of Pinot Noir, Pinot Meunier and, of course, Bacchus.
 Lucy also talked about their new sub-brand of premium, limited edition wines.
 These feature a cleaner, more modern take on the traditionally minimalist New Hall branding, while celebrating the nature found in and around the vineyards.